About Special Interest Group 5, Speech Science and Orofacial Disorders

 Perspectives on Speech Science and Orofacial Disorders

-Perspectives on Speech Science and Orofacial Disorders is the SIG's online publication, published by ASHA with HighWire Press.
+Perspectives on Speech Science and Orofacial Disorders is the SIG's online publication.
 Perspectives is published twice annually in July and October.
 SIG 5's Perspectives issues are offered for self-study to earn CEUs.
 Perspectives on Speech Science and Orofacial Disorders features: